 The film’s all-star cast included Lauren Bacall, Ingrid Bergman, Sean Connery, John Gielgud, Vanessa Redgrave, Michael York, Jacqueline Bisset and Anthony Perkins.

 Despite the movie’s box office success, Finney never returned to the character as he felt it left him typecast for years afterwards.
 “People really do think I am 300 pounds with a French accent,” he revealed.

 Famous for his many William Shakespeare adaptations, Kenneth Branagh turned his hand to directing and starring in a new version of Murder on the Orient Express in 2017.

 Branagh bagged a starry cast to rival the previous 1974 line-up, with the likes of Penélope Cruz, Judi Dench, Johnny Depp, Derek Jacobi, Michelle Pfeiffer and Daisy Ridley amongst the cast.

-Despite mixed reviews, the movie grossed over $351 million worldwide and Branagh’s Poirot will return in a sequel, adapting Death on the Nile, in December 2019.
+Despite mixed reviews, the movie grossed over $351 million worldwide and Branagh’s Poirot will return in a sequel.

 Much attention upon release was directed at a certain moustache, with Branagh defending his choice: “Poirot can hide behind the moustache.
 But also, when people mock it or ridicule it or dismiss it, they underestimate him and therefore his job as a detective becomes simpler.”